brajesh123-bit/Deep_Learning/CaseStudy1_MNIST_MLP/README.md

-# Handwritten Digit Recognition using MLP (NumPy)
+# 🔢 Handwritten Digit Classification using Neural Network (From Scratch)

+## 📌 Overview

-This project implements a Multi-Layer Perceptron (MLP) from scratch using NumPy to classify handwritten digits from the MNIST dataset.
+This project implements a neural network from scratch (without using deep learning frameworks) to classify handwritten digits from the MNIST dataset.
+The model is built using NumPy and trained using forward and backward propagation.

+---

+## ⚙️ Technologies Used

+* Python
+* NumPy
+* Matplotlib
+* Keras (only for dataset loading)

+---

+## 📂 Dataset

+* **MNIST Dataset**
+* 70,000 grayscale images (28×28 pixels)
+* Classes: Digits from **0 to 9**

+---

-## Architecture
+## 🧠 Model Architecture

-784 → 128 → 64 → 10

-Input Layer: 784 neurons
+* Input Layer: 784 neurons (flattened 28×28 image)
-Hidden Layer 1: 128 neurons (ReLU)
+* Hidden Layer: 128 neurons (ReLU activation)
-Hidden Layer 2: 64 neurons (ReLU)
-Output Layer: 10 neurons (Softmax)
+* Output Layer: 10 neurons (Softmax activation)

+---

-## Features
+## 🚀 Methodology

-- Forward Propagation
-- Backpropagation
-- Gradient Descent Optimization
-- Softmax Classification
-- Cross Entropy Loss
+* Loaded and normalized image data
+* Flattened images into vectors
+* Applied one-hot encoding to labels
+* Implemented forward propagation
+* Computed loss using cross-entropy
+* Performed backpropagation manually
+* Updated weights using gradient descent

+---

-## Dataset
+## 📊 Results

-MNIST Handwritten Digits
+* Achieved ~94% test accuracy
+* Loss decreases consistently over epochs
+* Model correctly predicts handwritten digits

+---

-## Accuracy
+## 📌 Key Features

-~90% depending on training conditions.
+* Neural network implemented from scratch
+* No high-level deep learning libraries used
+* Demonstrates core concepts of backpropagation
+* Educational and easy to understand

+---

-## Run
+## 📌 Conclusion

+The model successfully classifies handwritten digits using basic neural network principles.
+This project helps in understanding the internal working of deep learning models without relying on built-in frameworks.

+---